mnakao/ODP/README.md

 This library provides three types of algorithms to obtain ASPL.
 By default, `NORMAL` is automatically selected if the amount of memory used is lower than the value of `MEM_THRESHOLD` in `src/parameter.h`.
-The `ODP_ASPL` can specify the algorithm to use.
+You can specify one of three.

 * MATRIX : Bit matrix is used for ASPL calculation.
 In most cases this is the fastest.
 * MATRIX_SAVING : This is a memory-saving version of `MATRIX`.
 * BFS : Breadth First Search is used for ASPL calculation.
 If the value of `(nodes/(procs*symmetries)` is small enough, it may be the fastest.
+Note that BFS with CUDA is not implemented.

 ### ODP_PROFILE=1